 - Federal anti-discrimination laws, including the Civil Rights Act, the Americans with Disabilities Act, and the Age Discrimination in Employment Act, generally cover employers with multiple employees, which is not the case for most private households.

-Recently at the federal level, Senator Kamala Harris and Congresswomen Pramila Jayapal announced a new bill protecting domestic workers that, if passed, would become the first national legislation extending basic labor protections, including the right to unionize, protection from discrimination, and the right to safe working conditions.
+On July 15, 2019, Senator Kamala Harris and Congresswomen Pramila Jayapal introduced the Domestic Workers Bill of Rights Act.
+This legislation is a comprehensive, 158-page bill guarantees common workplace rights and protections to domestic workers, creates new policies to address the unique challenges of the labor they perform, and includes strong implementation and enforcement policies.
 Among many safeguards, the ‘Bill of Rights’ would close legal loopholes excluding domestic workers from certain federal labor and civil rights laws.
 It would also create meal and rest breaks, and establish fair scheduling practices, as well as strengthening support networks for domestic workers who are survivors of workplace sexual harassment and assault.
+Additional information on this bill can be found at Domestic Workers Bill: A Model for Tomorrow’s Workforce.